SEKOIA-IO/documentation/docs/getting_started/roles_permissions.md

 | SYMPHONY_WRITE_PLAYBOOKS | Write Symphony Playbooks |
 | SYMPHONY_READ_PLAYBOOKS | List and get Symphony Playbooks |

-!!!tip
+!!!note
   Symphony is the name used for Playbooks.

 ### Dashboards